Laura Riding (1901-1991)

 Rowland, Philip.
 "Celebration of Failure: The Influence of Laura Riding on John Ashbery."
 Rowland begins, "In the 1960's, John Ashbery named Laura Riding as one of the 'three writers who most formed my language as a poet,' the other two being 'the early Auden' and 'Wallace Stevens.'"
 But Rowland notes that Ashbery has not much elaborated on the connection.
 In this essay, he attempts to fill that gap.
 Flashpoint magazine [free].

 Wallace, Jo-Ann.
 "Laura Riding and the Politics of Decanonization."
 Wallace considers the critical neglect of Laura Riding and broader questions in the matter of canon formation.
-American Literature 1, 64 (March 1992) [first page of article only].
+American Literature 1, 64 (March 1992) [preview or purchase at jstor].

 "Laura (Riding) Jackson and the Promise of Language," a 1998 exhibition at Cornell Univ.; and "Laura (Riding) Jackson in the Twenty-First Century," a 2010 conference at Cornell.
 Also "Guide to the The Laura (Riding) Jackson and Schuyler B. Jackson Collection."
 Cornell Univ.
 Library [free].

 Web site for the Laura (Riding) Jackson Foundation in Vero Beach, FL.
 The Foundation is dedicated to preserving Laura (Riding) Jackson's Wabasso, FL, house and promoting literary activity in the community [free].